fkigawa/ers/README.md

 DESIGN CHOICES<br />
 <br />
-I structured the card game by beginning with create-react-app, which streamlines the app building process, and by using full-stack Javascript, which is a stack designed to build up apps.
+I structured the card game by beginning with create-react-app, which streamlines the app building process.
+I used full-stack Javascript, which is a stack designed to build up apps.
 I decided to modularize the card creation, player creation, game creation/rules, the server, and the client.
-With the card and player creation, it's because they're pretty simple and don't need to be changed while editing game rules.
+I modularized the card and player creation, because they're pretty simple and don't need to be changed while editing game rules.
 The game creation/rules was probably the most time intensive part of the challenge, because there were so many rules I had to account for.
 And the client and server interacted frequently with each other, so separating them made it easier to spot bugs and build out the game.

 Data structures that I used were mostly arrays and hashes, depending on the use case.
 For creating the player order, an array worked fine.
 For storing all the information within each player, I needed to use a hash.
 I used Player and Card objects to store the necessary information within each.
 Algorithms that I used were guided by the card game's logic; I used for-loops and lots and lots of check conditions.
 Card games are condition intensive, which makes edge casing essential.